trixie-dev/EMA/README.md

-# Entity Modules Architecture
+# Entity-Module Architecture

-**EMA** - is a partial architecture of the project, which describes entities and their modules.
+**EMA** - is a partial architecture of the Unity project, which describes entities and their modules.
 Convenient and easy to use.
 <br/>

 ## Installation